How Long Does SR22 Last in Indiana? 3 vs 5 Years β€” BMV Rules (2026)

 Why "From the Filing Date" Is Also Wrong

-Another very common misconception is that the clock starts ticking the moment you purchase an SR22 policy and your insurance company files the certificate with the state.
+Another very common misconception is that the clock starts the moment you purchase an SR22 policy and your insurance company files the certificate with the state.

 While securing the SR22 is a crucial step, it is only one part of the reinstatement process.
 Let's say you buy your SR22 policy on June 1st.
 However, you still owe the Indiana BMV a $300 reinstatement fee, and you haven't yet submitted your court clearance documents.
 Your insurance company filed the SR22 on June 1st, but your license is still officially suspended.
 The BMV will not begin counting your three consecutive years just because you are paying for the insurance.
 If you wait three years from June 1st to cancel your policy, you will find out the hard way that your clock never actually started.